dev-rafael-arevalo/FSJ24a-ControlStructurePHP/README.md

 ```

 ### 2. Prime Number Checker
-Create a function called `isPrime` that determines if a given number is prime.
+Create a function called `esPrimo` that determines if a given number is prime.
 A prime number is only divisible by 1 and itself.

 #### Example Usage:
 ```php